paolapog/awesome-frontend-dev/typescript/enums.md

 }
 ```
 You can have also a mixed enum with string and numeric members, but it's not advised to do so. <br />
 It is possible to ```declare``` entities that the compiler should be aware of without generating actual code.
 This proves beneficial when dealing with libraries like jQuery, where you desire type information about an object (e.g., $) but do not require the compiler to produce any code.
-Declarations made in this way are considered to be in an "ambient" context, as outlined in the specification and other documentation.
+Declarations made in this way are considered to be in an **ambient** context, as outlined in the specification and other documentation.
 It's essential to recognize that all declarations in a ```.d.ts``` file are inherently "ambient," with the presence or absence of an explicit declare modifier depending on the type of declaration. <br/>
 For reasons related to performance and code size, it is commonly more efficient to replace a reference to an enum member with its numeric equivalent during the compilation process.
 This process is called **inlining** (substitution), and it is performed when the compiler can guarantee that the enum member is a constant (so it doesn't change in time). <br/>

 ```typescript